-After having their nest destroyed by starlings, flickers renested in this box in 2016.
+After having their nest destroyed by starlings, flickers renested in this box in 2016 and 2017.

 The method of mounting the flicker box is as important as the design of the nest box.
 Mounting to a tree is not a good idea, as squirrels will be attracted to it as well as predators.
 Furthermore a nest box mounted on a tree is difficult and dangerous to monitor.

 A much better technique is to mount the box on a telescoping pole that is attached to a T fence post.
 This allows the box to be located anywhere you can drive a T post in the ground.
 It's important to locate the nest box in an open area with a clear flight path to the box.